 - Log every retrieval in audit logs

 This matches a practical rule: retrieval should help with continuity, not turn the agent into a chart reader.
+Dograh supports adding dictionary of business-specific keywords so transcription keeps the intended terms (for example, "BP high" stays "BP high" instead of being rewritten).

 Vapi vs Open Source Voice Agents: Which to Choose?